ssc-services/samutev/README.md

 test-vms can be deployed either as masterless minion or as a master with minions.

 ## 2. requirements
 - multipass
+  (`apt install snapd; snap install multipass`)
-- a salt-repo-base-directory with salt-states and salt-pillars inside
+- a salt-repo-base-directory with cloned repos `salt-states` and `salt-pillars` of your project inside
 - internet connection (for things like package install)

 ## 3. configuration